Richie Porte

 Richard Julian Porte (born 30 January 1985) is an Australian former professional road bicycle racer who competed as a professional from 2008 to 2022.
 His successes include wins at 8 World Tour stage races: Paris–Nice in 2013 and 2015, the Volta a Catalunya in 2015, the Tour de Romandie in 2017, the Tour Down Under in 2017 and 2020, the Tour de Suisse in 2018 and the Critérium du Dauphiné in 2021.
 In Grand Tours, he won the young rider classification at the 2010 Giro d'Italia, his first year at UCI ProTour level, and finished on the podium of the 2020 Tour de France, but was also frequently hit by illnesses and injuries.

 Personal life

 Porte was born in Launceston, Tasmania in 1985.
 He was educated at St Patrick's College, Launceston.
 A sports award at their Croagh Patrick campus is named in his honour and awarded to the best athlete in Year 9 annually.
 When he rides it is not uncommon to see Porte wear a necklace of Tasmania, a homage to his home state.

+After spending many years living in Europe, in 2023 Porte returned to live in Tasmania after his retirement from professional cycling.